• Skip to primary navigation

 The coating is made with fried pork rinds!
 0 carbs, 100% delicious!

-I haven’t made crunchy fried meat (like these panko crusted pork chops) in ages.
-I used to fry pork tenderloin following this country fair pork recipe.
+I haven’t made crunchy fried meat (like these Gluten Free Panko Crusted Pork Chops) in ages.
+I used to fry pork tenderloin following this Gluten Free Spicy Fried Pork Tenderloin recipe.
 But since going low carb, I’ve been avoiding all the batter and breadcrumbs.

 Until today.
 I’ve found an amazing substitute.